Troxoboxo/Visual-Analytics-5122-Final-Project/README.md

 Files:
 - server.R - Server file for the R Shiny App
 - ui.R - UI File for the R Shiny App
+- Archive
   - R Markdown - shows data cleaning and some of the work used to create the visualizations
 - documents
-  - R Markdown used to generate the PDF document
   - Our paper - PDF detailing our work and thought process for the project
 - data
   - ChlorData.geojson - a Json file that includes US state geomotry and additional data to coorespond to those